textpattern/textpattern.github.io/administration/files-panel.md

 # Files panel TODO

 The Files administration panel provides central management tools for download files you want to include in your website.
-It keeps the file, it's description, and automatic information of filesize together, as well as organizing file lists and other functions.
-So you can place **download links** and lists of downloads in your articles or forms in a very convenient way.
+It keeps the file, it's description, and automatic information of file size together, as well as organizing file lists and other functions.
+So you can place download links and lists of downloads in your article content or [Form templates](http://docs.textpattern.io/themes/form-templates-explained) in a very convenient way.
 If you need to update a file, you can do it once in a central place and don't need to bother where you already have placed a link to it.

-On this panel you can:
+There are three basic things you can do in this panel:

--   as well *upload* a file
+1. Upload files
--   as *edit* file properties or *replace* the data file
+2. Edit file-related properties or replace the data file
--   and *organize* download lists (by assigning categories).
+3. List and manage your existing files

-(The files panel in a way combines what for *articles* is divided in two panels “Write” and “Article”.)
+So the Files panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.

 ### Upload a file {#upload-a-file .sectionedit1#upload_a_file}